{{ propApi.searchIcon }}

 Class 10a

-While a Class 1a does not require protection from an associated private garage or in its own right, fire protection can be provided to a Class 1a building via a Class 10a located between or attached to a dwelling and a boundary or fire source.
+While a Class 1a does not require protection from an associated private garage or in its own right, fire protection can be provided to a Class 1a building via a Class 10a building located between a dwelling (including where attached) and a boundary or fire source.
 This is required where it would otherwise reduce the degree of protection from a fire source offered by distance.

 It is common for a Class 10a building wall to provide protection for the Class 1a building to prevent the spread of fire from an allotment boundary.
-Configurations under clause 9.2.5 detail those allowed.
+Configurations under clause 9.2.5 of the HPS detail those allowed.

 Where a Class 10a building is not sited directly and wholly between the allotment boundary and the Class 1a building, the potential of fire spreading from the allotment boundary to the Class 1a still exists.
-Therefore, fire separation would be required (see Figure 3).
+Therefore, fire separation would be required.

-Figure 3: Fire separation Class 1a building with associated Class 10a — buildings on different allotments
+Figure 4: Fire separation Class 1a building with associated Class 10a - Buildings on different allotments

 Buildings on the same allotment

-Figure 4: Fire separation Class 1 with an associated Class 10a — Buildings on the same allotment
+Figure 5: Fire Separation Class 1 with an associated Class 10a - Buildings on the same allotment

 Email us